 We’ve got your back

-COVID Cover*, which you can use as an add-on to your usual travel insurance, is included as standard on all 2020 First Choice holidays.
-It means you can change your booking if you get COVID-19 before your holiday – for free.
-A Holiday Guarantee insurance policy is also part of the package.
-This sorts you out for medical assistance abroad, testing costs and a flight home for treatment if you need it. *T&Cs apply.
+COVID Cover, which you can use as an add-on to your usual travel insurance, is included as standard on all First Choice holidays departing up to the end of April 2021.
+It means you can change your booking for free if you get COVID-19 before your holiday or if you’re officially required to isolate prior to your travel dates.
+This also applies if your local area goes into lockdown over the dates you are due to depart.
+A Holiday to Home insurance policy is also part of the package.
+This sorts you out for medical assistance abroad, testing costs and a flight home for treatment if you need it.
+T&Cs apply.

 On your flight and at your hotel

 Flights for most First Choice holidays are with TUI, our sister company.
-They’ve got a heap of new measures in place to keep you safe.
-We’re talking regular deep-cleaning, online check-in and rules around face masks.
+You can expect some major changes on board when you fly long-haul with them, but rest assured they’ve all been put in place to keep you safe.
+You can expect online check-in and rules around face masks, as well.
 We’re keeping a close eye on our hotels, too, to make sure they’re squeaky-clean and properly prepped before re-opening their doors.
-Find out more about changes to flights, hotels and transfers here.
-And, take a peep at our FAQs, for more info on the likes of hotel pools, entertainment and restaurants.
+Find out more about what to expect on your First Choice holiday.

 THE FIRST CHOICE HOLIDAY PROMISE

 - First Choice quality standards guaranteed

 - Quarantine-free destinations only

 - Flexible options if your holiday can’t go ahead